small-db/small-db/README.md

 ## Notes

+### the simplified version of the B+ tree latch strategy

+- no tree latch
+- when accessing a page (either leaf or internal), all ancestor pages of the page must be latched (why? if not latched, two directions of tree-traversal may happen at the same time, and lead to a deadlock)

+### the imitate-mysql version of the B+ tree latch strategy

+- there is a tree latch protecting the tree (all pages except leaf pages)

+### MVCC (Multi-Version Concurrency Control)

+- each transaction has a unique transaction id
+- each row has a "xmin" and "xmax" field, only transactions with id in the range of [xmin, xmax) can see the row
+- when a transaction create a row, it sets "xmin" to its own id, so it can see the row

 ### questions about mysql

 - what is "bufferfixed"?
 - what is "fsp latch"?

-### The simplified version of the B+ tree latch strategy

-- no tree latch
-- when accessing a page (either leaf or internal), all ancestor pages of the page must be latched (why? if not latched, two directions of tree-traversal may happen at the same time, and lead to a deadlock)

-### The imitate-mysql version of the B+ tree latch strategy

-- there is a tree latch

 ### Draft